 Sean Kernan is a photographer, writer, and teacher who came to photography from theater.
 He is the author of two monographs, The Secret Books (with Jorge Luis Borges) and Among Trees, with Anthony Doerr, a book on creativity called Looking Into the Light , and In Stone, on the sculptor Darrell Petit.

 He has exhibited at galleries and museums in France, Egypt, Mexico, South Korea, and Italy, as well as in the US, and has created media for performance pieces with Alison Chase at MASS MoCA, Guggenheim Projects in New York, and Portland Performing Arts Festival, most recently a theater/dance/multimedia piece, Drowned.

-He has produced two film docuentaries, The Kampala Boxing Club, about boxing in Africa, and Crow Stories, about the Crow Tribe in Montana.
+He has produced and directed several award-winning documentaries: The Kampala Boxing Club, about boxing in Africa; Crow Stories, about the Crow Tribe of Montana; A Mind of Winter, about the feeling of cold; and The Visitor, filmed in his grear-grandfather’s house in upstate New York.

 His images are strikingly beautiful: not just in terms of the print quality which is rich and deep, but also in terms of vision.
 Kernan’s images are so clean, so honestly seen and so deeply felt, that the sequence and all its components are extremely moving.
 This is a fine show by photographer who is not afraid of his own emotions.